immersive-web/webxr-ar-module/explainer.md

 Developers may optionally take advantage of the [WEBGL_multiview extension](https://www.khronos.org/registry/webgl/extensions/proposals/WEBGL_multiview/) to both WebGL 1.0 and WebGL 2.0 for optimized multiview rendering.
 The UA may not honor this request (e.g. when the supplied context does not support this extension) and the `VRWebGLLayer` will fallback to using a framebuffer that is not multiview-aware.
 As such, developers must query the `VRWebGLLayer.multiview` property after the `VRWebGLLayer` is constructed and respond accordingly.

 When `VRWebGLLayer.multiview` is false:
-- The `VRWebGLLayer.framebuffer` will be created in a side-by-side configuration.
+- The `VRWebGLLayer`'s `framebuffer` will be created in a side-by-side configuration.
 - Calling `VRView.getViewport()` with this type of `VRWebGLLayer` will return a different `VRViewport` for each `VRView`.

 When `VRWebGLLayer.multiview` is true: